czembower/vault-auditor/README.md

 # vault-auditor

-vault-auditor is a tool to audit a Vault cluster for enabled auth methods, auth method roles, secrets engines, static secret paths, and policies.
+vault-auditor is a tool to scan a Vault cluster for enabled auth methods, auth method roles, secrets engines, static secret paths, entities, and policies.
 To use vault-auditor, you must have a Vault token with a policy that allows listing and reading various API paths.
 The capabilities required for auditing do not include reading any secret data.
 See below for the recommended policy definition.

 Output is in JSON format.
 Errors encountered while scanning the Vault cluster are included in this output.
 If your anticipate a large output, it is